12 of 30 results for "moon"

 Video

-In From Moon to Ring: Creation of Saturn’s Rings, Professor Brian Cox explains how Saturn’s rings came to be and what scientists have learned from the Cassini mission.
-Learn how dynamic and dramatic Saturn’s iconic rings are and the role that gravity plays in creating its rings.
+In The Rings of Saturn, Professor Brian Cox explains what scientists have learned about how Saturn’s rings came to be and how new they are.
+Learn which came first, Saturn’s rings or its moons.
 This video is excerpted from BBC’s The Planets, a series that explores the dramatic lives of the eight planets in our Solar System.

 Video

-In Life on Moons: Europa, Professor Brian Cox explains how the geological discoveries on faraway moons have impacted what scientists think about them.
-Then he visits an ice cave in Iceland to discuss how the ice cave can teach us about Europa, Jupiter’s moon.
+In Microscopic Life in Ice, Professor Brian Cox explores an ice cave and finds microorganisms that are living in the ice.
+He discusses what this means for life on other planets and moons with scientist Richard Hoover.
 This video is excerpted from BBC’s The Planets, a series that explores the dramatic lives of the eight planets in our Solar System.

 Video